Anatomy and Physiology of Gorilla Muscles

 2. Comparative Anatomy of Gorilla Muscles

 Gorillas display 423 muscles in the body, 192 in the head and 169 in the trunk and limbs.
-These muscles are divided into several groups according to position, shape and functions.
+These muscles are divided into several groups according to position, shape and function.
 Anatomy and Physiology of Gorilla Muscles have different types of muscles: Striated muscles (Skeletal muscles), smooth muscles and cardica muscles.

 The striated muscles are also called voluntary muscles.
-The Anatomy and Physiology of Gorilla Muscles has two areas of striated muscles, Lingual muscles and Trunco-lingual (Tongue moving) muscles.
+The Anatomy and Physiology of Gorilla Muscles has two areas of striated muscles: Lingual muscles and truncolingual (tongue-moving) muscles.
 The striated muscles present in the head are: sphenoid muscle, Masseter muscle, Mylo-hyoid muscle, Sterno-hyoid muscle, Sterno-thyroid muscle,

 Thyro-hyoid muscle, Scalenes, Serratus Dorsalis dorsalis, Longiscapitis, Longus colli, External abdominal oblique, Internal abdominal oblique, Rectus abdominis, Pectoralis major, Pectoralis minor based on the position, shape and functions 1.
 In the arm, Trapezius, Serratus Dorsalis ventralis, Rhomboideus major, Rhomboideus minor, Latissimus dorsi, Supraspinatus, Infraspinatus, Teres major, Teres minor, Subscapularis, Biceps brachii, Bracchialis,

-Flexor digitorum profundus, Flexor digitorum superficialis, and Flexor polices longus are the muscles present 2.
+Flexor digitorum profundus, Flexor digitorum superficialis, and Flexor polices longus are the muscles present.
 They are arranged in layers such as superficial, intermediate and deep layers.
 In the chest region, Serratus ventralis is the striated muscle present.
 In the thigh region, Gluteus maximus, Gluteus medius, and tensor fascia lata are the striated muscles present.
 In the hind limb, the “pelvic girdle” is supported by the bones, which are ilium, ischium and pubis.

 2.1.
 Muscle Types and Functions

 There are three types of Anatomy and Physiology of Gorilla Muscles: the skeletal muscles, also known as striated muscles, the smooth muscles, and the cardiac muscles.
-The skeletal muscles of gorillas and humans are similar in appearance that are composed of long, cylindrical, striated cells that are multi-nucleate.
+The skeletal muscles of gorillas and humans are similar in appearance and are composed of long, cylindrical, striated cells that are multi-nucleate.

 The muscular system of gorillas is composed of more than 600 muscles with unique functions and capabilities.
 Muscles info regarding the temporal bones, hyoids, jaws, and necks therefore were specifically considered 3.

 Other soft tissue info on the temporalis and masseter muscles, more detailed muscle info on the surveys of colossal gorillas, and also similar new muscle data on seven adult all-male gorillas were added to the monkey dataset involved.
-Anatomy and Physiology of Gorilla Muscles of Adult gorilla muscles were found to be continuous with those of adult rhesus monkeys but are often enlarged and even more similar to those of baboons,
+Anatomy and Physiology of Gorilla Muscles Adult gorilla muscles were found to be continuous with those of adult rhesus monkeys but are often enlarged and even more similar to those of baboons.

 Japanese macaques, and tonkean macaques.
-Results support the view that gorillas may be more powerful with widening distinctions from other less muscular Old World monkeys like macaques and baboons.
+Results support the view that gorillas may be more powerful, with widening distinctions from other less muscular Old World monkeys like macaques and baboons.

 2.2.
 Muscle Distribution and Size

 The superficial muscles of the entire gorilla body were studied in situ, classified, and applied with special reference to their comparative anatomy and possible functions.
-The body was divided into five regions: region of the head, neck region, region of the thorax, region of the abdomen, region of the upper limb, region of the forearm and hand, region of the lower limb, region of the thigh, and muscle teres, deep portion of the trapezius, and anterior scapulo-humeralis.
+The body was divided into five regions: region of the head, neck region, region of the thorax, region of the abdomen, region of the upper limb, region of the forearm and hand, region of the lower limb, region of the thigh and muscle teres, deep portion of the trapezius, and anterior scapulo-humeralis.

 The muscles of the head and neck region and effects of the other muscles were studied.
 The comparative anatomy between the gorilla’s muscles, particularly the muscles of the thorax, abdomen, upper and lower limb, thighs, forearm, and hand, were discussed.